bloxstreet/support/staff-information/policies.md

 * Lying about rank purchases through points will result in a **staff blacklist.**
 * Abusing will result in consequences.
 * You still need to follow all of our rules.
 If you don't, you'll be subject to the same moderation action as everyone else, including demotions, blacklists, and permanent bans.
-* Purchasing **Store Executive** will significantly decrease your chances to be promoted to Junior Moderator.
-Everyone promoted to this role is background checked, so we will know if you bought the rank.

 ## Reclaiming Policy
 {:.text-red-300}